Skip to content

 Winter

-Cold but magical.
-Rare snow turns temples into photography dreams.
+Cold but largely empty.
+Rare snow turns temples into the photographs people travel here for.
 Hot pot and sake warm you up.
-Lowest tourist numbers.
+Lowest tourist numbers of the year.

 Events & Festivals 2026